-Welcome to POCa MADRE, a repository for the artistic endeavors and amplifier of People of Color (POC), including the colors of the LGBTQ, and Feminist members and ideas in our community.
+Welcome to POCa MADRE, a repository for the artistic endeavors and amplifier of Black, Indigenous and People of Color (BIPOC), especially highlighting the LGBTQ, and Feminist members and ideas in our community.

 Created as an answer to the dearth of coverage for these communities' creative contributions to our culture, outlets like POCa MADRE are something that has been needed for some time now.
 It should not merely be as a token nod to voices that are often drowned out in the din.
 It is about facilitating and channelling those already powerful and important voices and points of view.